ivin-titus/Text-Encryption/README.md

 - Simple and Normal levels can only encrypt simple letters and do not encode special symbols or emojis.
 - The Advanced level can encrypt any type of text, including special symbols and emojis.
 - Use the same keys and levels to ensure correct decoding.
+- Key 1 should only have an integer value
+- Key 2 should be a String value that only includes alpha-numeric characters (A - Z, a - Z, 0 - 9)

 ### Detailed Description of Cipher Levels: